 Official author bio

 Jennie Nash is the founder of Author Accelerator, a strategic book coaching service that offers the sustained editorial support writers need to complete their projects and make a powerful impact on their target audience.
 For eight years, writers serious about reaching readers have trusted Jennie to coach their projects from inspiration to publication, landing top New York agents and book deals with houses such as Scribner, Simon & Schuster, and Hachette.
 Jennie is the author of four novels, three memoirs, and one self-help book for writers.
-She has taught for 12 years in the UCLA Extension Writer’s Program, delivered three courses for CreativeLive, and spoken at writing conferences all over the country.
+She has taught for 12 years in the UCLA Extension Writer’s Program, delivered four courses for CreativeLive, and spoken at writing conferences all over the country.
 Her guest posts have appeared on popular writing sites including The Write Life, Writers Helping Writers, and The Book Designer.

 I have blogged on the following sites: